Martin Niemöller: Weimar Republic and education as pastor

 In 1919, he married Else Bremer (20 July 1890 – 7 August 1961).
 That same year, he began working at a farm in Wersen near Osnabrück but gave up becoming a farmer as he could not afford to buy his own farm.
-He subsequently pursued his earlier idea of becoming a Lutheran pastor and studied Protestant theology at the Westphalian Wilhelms-University in Münster from 1919 to 1923.
+He subsequently pursued his earlier idea of becoming a Lutheran pastor and studied Protestant theology at the Westphalian Wilhelm University in Münster from 1919 to 1923.
 His motivation was his ambition to give a disordered society meaning and order through the Gospel and church bodies.

 During the Ruhr Uprising in 1920, he was battalion commander of the "III.
 Bataillon der Akademischen Wehr Münster" belonging to the paramilitary Freikorps.

 Niemöller was ordained on 29 June 1924.
 Subsequently, the united Evangelical Church of the old-Prussian Union appointed him curate of Münster's Church of the Redeemer.
 After serving as the superintendent of the Inner Mission in the old-Prussian ecclesiastical province of Westphalia, Niemöller in 1931 became pastor of the Jesus Christus Kirche (comprising a congregation together with St. Anne's Church) in Dahlem, an affluent suburb of Berlin.

 Role in Nazi Germany

 Like most Protestant pastors, Niemöller was a national conservative, and openly supported the conservative opponents of the Weimar Republic.
+He voted for Nazis in 1924, 1928, and 1933.
 He thus welcomed Hitler's accession to power in 1933, believing that it would bring a national revival.
 In his autobiography, From U-Boat to Pulpit published in the spring of 1933, he called the time of "the System" (a pejorative name for the Weimar Republic) the "years of darkness" and hailed Adolf Hitler for beginning a "national revival".
 Niemöller's autobiography received positive reviews in Nazi newspapers and was a bestseller.
 However, he decidedly opposed the Nazis' "Aryan Paragraph" to Jewish converts to Lutheranism.
-In 1936, he signed the petition of a group of Protestant churchmen which sharply criticized Nazi policies and declared the Aryan Paragraph incompatible with the Christian virtue of charity.

 The Nazi regime reacted with mass arrests and charges against almost 800 pastors and ecclesiastical lawyers.
 In 1933, Niemöller founded the Pfarrernotbund, an organization of pastors to "combat rising discrimination against Christians of Jewish background".
-By the autumn of 1934, Niemöller joined other Lutheran and Protestant churchmen such as Karl Barth and Dietrich Bonhoeffer in founding the Confessional Church, a Protestant group that opposed the Nazification of the German Protestant churches.
+By the autumn of 1934, Niemöller joined other Lutheran and Protestant churchmen such as Karl Barth and Dietrich Bonhoeffer in founding the Confessing Church, a Protestant group that opposed the Nazification of the German Protestant churches.
 Author and Nobel Prize laureate Thomas Mann published Niemöller's sermons in the United States and praised his bravery.